edoardoruffoli/BloomFilter-MapReduce/hadoop/README.md

 2. Set the set the desired false positive rate (p) and the job stage parameters in the configuration file `config.properties`

-3. Upload the [IMDb film dataset with ratings here](dataset/film-ratings.txt) to the Hadoop Distributed File System (HDFS) in the directory specified in the config.properties file
+3. Upload the [IMDb film dataset with ratings](../dataset/film-ratings.txt) to the Hadoop Distributed File System (HDFS) in the directory specified in the config.properties file

 4. Run the jar file **with dependencies** by: